zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-governance.markdown

 permalink: activities-platform
 icon: goals.png
 timetoread: 15 min
-excerpt: "Here are some examples of activities that I've been a part of in organizations I led Architecture functions: supporting teams in their daily work; tracking tech debt, defining tech debt reduction programs; performing technical due diligence; standardization of processes and documentation; defining Cloud, Data, and Platform strategies."
+excerpt: "The Architecture Activities Platform is the place where, by leveraging data and people pillars, we performed activities that help an organization to reach it goals.
+Here are some examples: supporting teams in their daily work; tracking tech debt, defining tech debt reduction programs; performing technical due diligence; standardization of processes and documentation; defining cloud, data, and platform strategies."

 ---
 <img style="margin-top: -20px; width: 100%; height: 400px; object-fit: cover"